shivam-Purohit/kcidb/doc/administrator_guide.md

 ### Additional Dependencies

-while deploying you may also need the to install psql. psql is a command-line tool for interacting with the PostgreSQL database.
+While deploying you may also need the to install psql. psql is a command-line tool for interacting with the PostgreSQL database.
 It is used to manage and manipulate data stored in a PostgreSQL database, as well as to administer and configure the database itself.

-First, you should install prerequisite software packages that will be used to download and install software certificates for a secure SSL connection.

-    sudo apt install wget ca-certificates

-Then, get the certificate, add it to apt-key management utility and create a new configuration file with an official PostgreSQL repository address inside.

-    wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -

-    sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -cs)-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'

-It is always a good idea to download information about all packages available for installation from your configured sources before the actual installation.
+Update the package lists:

-    sudo apt update
+    sudo apt-get update

-Now is the time to do the actual PostgreSQL installation.
+Install PostgreSQL:

-    apt install postgresql postgresql-contrib
+    sudo apt-get install postgresql

+This will install PostgreSQL and its dependencies.
+After the installation is complete, you can check the status of the PostgreSQL service

+   systemctl status postgresql

 You can refer to the documentation here https://www.postgresql.org/docs/current/installation.html